How to Clean Out and Stock Your Fridge

-You may think of your refrigerator as a place to display childrens art, but the real art comes from using the refrigerator correctly.
-That means grappling with questions like:
+You may think of your refrigerator as a place to display childrens' art, but the real art comes from using it correctly.
+So if you want a clean and stocked refrigerator, here are some questions to explore before your next fridge cleanout:

 What’s the deal with those adjustable knobs on the crisper drawers?